The following shows some simple examples of patch processing. See the proc module documentation for a list of processing functions.

 Squeeze

-import numpy as npimport dascore as dcpatch = dc.get_example_patch()# create a patch with nan valuesdata = np.array(patch.data)data[:, 0] = np.NaNpatch_with_nan = patch.new(data=data)# drop Nan along axis 1dim = patch_with_nan.dims[1]no_na_patch = patch_with_nan.dropna(dim)assertnot np.any(np.isnan(no_na_patch.data))
+import numpy as npimport dascore as dcpatch = dc.get_example_patch()# Create a patch with nan valuesdata = np.array(patch.data)data[:, 0] = np.NaNpatch_with_nan = patch.new(data=data)# Drop Nan along axis 1dim = patch_with_nan.dims[1]no_na_patch = patch_with_nan.dropna(dim)assertnot np.any(np.isnan(no_na_patch.data))

 Decimate